 “It’s important to note that the Twin Towers were not defectively designed.
 Skyscrapers are designed to support themselves for three hours in a fire, even if the sprinkler system fails to operate.
 This should be long enough to evacuate the occupants.
 The WTC towers lasted for one to two hours – less than the design life, but only because the fire fuel load was so large.”

-Many construction projects in the United States, including One World Trade Center – the lead building of the new World Trade Center complex and currently the tallest building in the US – made changes in light of these recommendations.
-One World Trade Center was built with the aim to resist to a terrorist attack such as the 9/11 attacks.
+Many projects, including One World Trade Center, part of the new World Trade Center complex, implemented these recommendations.
+The tallest building in the US was built to resist a terrorist attack such as the 9/11 attacks.

 A Recap of the 9/11 Terrorist Attacks